What's New :

 • Developing products suited to the global palate.

-India’s ban on wheat exports has delivered a fresh blow to world markets already reeling from tight supplies due to output issues in traditional export powerhouses Canada, Europe and Australia and snarled supply lines in the war-torn Black Sea area.
-However, India is a crucial supplier of wheat to its neighbours and the Indian government is committed to ensuring food security of neighbours and vulnerable countries.
+India's restriction on wheat exports has dealt a further blow to global markets, which are already struggling with restricted supplies due to output concerns in traditional production powerhouses Canada, Europe, and Australia, as well as clogged supply lines in the war-torn Black Sea region.
+However, India is a crucial supplier of wheat to its neighbours, and the Indian government is committed to ensuring the food security of neighbours and vulnerable countries.

 PRACTICE QUESTION